-In order to understand the function of your veins, it’s important to understand how your cardiovascular system works first.
-Inside your body, you have a massive network of blood vessels that begin with the pulmonary vein, which is responsible for moving oxygenated blood from the lungs to the heart.
-Your heart then pumps this oxygen-rich blood throughout your body to your extremities, organs, tissues and cells.
-Once the oxygen has been delivered, the blood becomes deoxygenized (oxygen has been removed) and flows back toward the heart to restart the process.
+To understand the function of your vein anatomy, it’s important to understand how your cardiovascular system works.
+Inside your body, you have a massive network of blood vessels.
+They all begin with the pulmonary vein.
+The pulmonary vein handles moving oxygenated blood from the lungs to the heart.

 Vessels that bring blood back to the heart

-The largest veins in your body are called the “great vessels” and are responsible for circulating blood to and from your heart:
+The largest veins in your body are the “great vessels.”
+These vessels are responsible for circulating blood to and from your heart:

-- The inferior and superior vena cava veins carry deoxygenated blood from the body to the right side of the heart.
+Carries deoxygenated blood from the body.
+It flows to the right side of the heart.

-- The pulmonary vein transfers oxygen-rich blood from the lungs to the left side of the heart.
-From there, the oxygen-rich blood is carried to the rest of the body.
+Transfers oxygen-rich blood from the lungs to the left side of the heart.
+From there, the oxygen-rich blood travels throughout the rest of the body.

 Arteries that carry blood away from the heart